united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/getting-started.md

 There are multiple type of tests.
 The location of the test code vaires with type, as do the specifics of the environment needed to succesfully run the test:

-- Unit: These confirm that a particular function behaves as intended.
-Golang includes a native ability for unit testing via te [testing](https://golang.org/pkg/testing/) package.
+- Unit: these confirm that a particular function behaves as intended.
+Golang includes a native ability for unit testing via the [testing](https://golang.org/pkg/testing/) package.
 Unit test source code can be found adjacent tot the corresponding source code within a given package.
-These are easily run by any developer on ant OS.
+These are easily run by any developer on any OS.
-- Integration: These tests cover interactions of package components or interactions between UMh components and some external system.
+- Integration: these tests cover interactions of package components or interactions between UMH components and some external system.
 An example would be testing whether a piece of code can correctly store data in tha database.
   Running these tests can require the developer to set up additional functionality on their development system.
-- End-to-end ("e2e"): These are broad test of overall system behavior and coherence.
+- End-to-end ("e2e"): these are broad test of overall system behavior and coherence.
 These are more complicated as they require a functional Kubernetes cluster.
 There are some e2e tests running in pipelines, and if your changes require e2e tests, you will need to add them to the pipeline.
-You can find more information about the CI pipelines in the [CI documentation](/docs/development/ci-cd/).
+You can find more information about the CI pipelines in the [CI documentation](/docs/development/contribute/united-manufacturing-hub/automation-tools/).

 ## Documentation